saucecontrol/PhotoSauce/readme.md

 Release History
 ---------------
-#### MagicScaler 0.8.2.0
-* No longer throws an exception if an image contains an invalid embedded ICC profile.
-Color management is silently skipped in these cases.

-#### MagicScaler 0.8.1.0
+#### WebRSize 0.3.1.0
-* Fixed "Unsupported Pixel Format" error when converting 16-bit CMYK to RGB formats using an ICC profile
+* Require MagicScaler 0.8.3 or later
+* Fix nuget config transform to place `configSections` as the first child of `configuration`

-#### MagicScaler 0.8.0.0
+#### MagicScaler 0.8.3.0
-NOTE: This version contains breaking changes to the API.
-While your code will most likely not require changes, you will have to rebuild when upgrading.

-* Changed parameter names on public methods to be more descriptive.
-* Changed ProcessImage() overloads that accepted byte[] to accept ArraySegment&lt;byte&gt;.
-* Added metadata support (including Exif auto-rotation) to the .NET Core version.
-* Added ImageFileInfo class to expose basic information read from image headers.
-* Added IPixelSource interface to allow clients to feed pixels into the pipeline from custom sources.
-* Added IPixelTransform class to allow custom filtering.
-* Added ProcessingPipeline class to allow clients to request pixels from the pipeline without saving directly to an image file.
-* Added ProcessImageResults class to expose calculated settings used and basic instrumentation.
-* Added sample IPixelSource and IPixelTransform implementations.
-* Improved fixed-point math accuracy for non-SIMD implementation.
-* Improved RGBA performance in SIMD implementation.
-* Improved Auto output format logic to match WebRSize.
-* Fixed invalid crop values when using Hybrid scaling.
-* Fixed invalid crop offsets when using Planar mode.
+* Fixed image corruption (and possible access violation) when sharpening BGR/BGRA images in sRGB blending mode.
-* UnsharpMaskSettings no longer overrides the Sharpen setting.
-If Sharpen is false, there will be no auto-sharpening regardless of UnsharpMaskSettings.

-#### WebRSize 0.3.0.0
-NOTE: Cache file naming has changed in this version.
-You should empty your WebRSize disk cache when upgrading.

-* Changed cache file name generator to use the correct file extension when transcoding to a different format.
-* Fixed a bug in the cache file name generator that caused duplicate cache files.
-* Improved speed and reduced allocations in the HTTP intercept module.
+* Use latest System.Buffers version for .NET Framework installations

 See the [releases page](https://github.com/saucecontrol/PhotoSauce/releases) for previous updates.

 Versioning
 ----------

 This project is using [semantic versioning](http://semver.org/).
 Releases without an alpha/beta/RC tag are considered release quality and are safe for production use.
 The major version number will remain at 0, however, until the APIs are complete and stabilized.
-You can expect significant API changes coming in MagicScaler 0.8.

 Contributing
 ------------